brooks-code/WSL-VHDX-Compact/README.md

 powershell.exe -NoProfile -ExecutionPolicy Bypass -File .\wsl_compactor.ps1 -DistroName Ubuntu
 ```

+### The executable

+Easy!
+Just click (you will be prompted for an Admin elevation).
+See the [section above](https://github.com/hyperphantasia/WSL-VHDX-Compact#the-windows-exe) and the [release](https://github.com/hyperphantasia/WSL-VHDX-Compact/releases/tag/v1.0.0) section.

 ### PowerShell gallery

-The script is also available in the [PowerShell gallery](https://www.powershellgallery.com/packages/wsl2compact/1.0.1).
+The script is also available in the [PowerShell gallery](https://www.powershellgallery.com/packages/wsl2compact/1.0.3).
 This can simplify automation tasks.
 It is advised to use at least PowerShell 5.1.
 In an elevated PowerShell terminal (run as Administrator).

 Make sure `PowerShellGet` and and `PackageManagement` are available on the system: